simonpedrogonzalez/solar-explorer/docs/finalprocessbook.md

 *   **Data Explorer Improvements:** Data transformations, filtering, and scale adjustments were implemented based on selected variables.
 Tooltips were added to scatterplots and histograms for data point details.
 Individual zoom functionality was added to each plot.
 ![alt text](dashboard_1.png)

-*   **Data Enrichment:** Additional variables (gravity, average temperature, discovery date, discoverer, density) were added to the dataset to provide richer exploration opportunities.
+*   **Data Enrichment:** Additional variables (gravity, average temperature, discovery date, discoverer, density) were added to the dataset to provide richer exploration options.

 *   **Selection Interactions:** Selection interactions were implemented to link the solar system map and the data explorer, highlighting selected objects in both views. ![alt text](selection_highlight_1.png)
 ![alt text](selection_highlight_2.png)